voldien/snt/README.md

 # Examples #
 ----
-This section cover some examples of how to use the program.
+This section cover some examples of how to use the *snt* program.
+See *snt*(1) for what command line options are available.

 ## Client ##
+Running in client mode requires at least the *-h* option with the  hostname or IP address argument of the server that it shall connect to in order to work.
+The *snt* program is by default running as a client.
 ```
-#!bash

 snt -h localhost --secure --compression -b performance --verbose
 ```
 ## Server ##
+The server mode requires at least that the *--server* is specified in order for the *snt* program to run in server mode.
 ```
-#!bash
-snt --server --secure --compression -b performance --verbose
+snt --server --secure --compression=all --verbose
 ```

 ## Dependencies ##